pages-themes/minimal/pages/guidelines/formalisation.md

 ### PubMed search

-To effiently search for articles of interest in PubMed, it is important to know basic search techniques for prioritising publications and focusing on a manageable number of highly relevant papers and then explore from there.
+To efficiently search for articles of interest in PubMed, it is important to know basic search techniques for prioritising publications and focusing on a manageable number of highly relevant papers and then explore from there.

 #### An example search for reviewing disease mechanisms